 - The Ripple network is seamless and compatible with many known currencies like dollars, euros, pounds, yen or bitcoins.
 The process is simplified so that there is no thought of many possible, inefficient conversions on the consumer side.

 However, do realize investing in Ripple does pose a risk.
 Please invest at your own discretion after doing some research on Ripple yourself.
 Although it is positive news that many banks are adopting the technology from Ripple, it is not guaranteed that the currency XRP is going to be used.
 But, I am banking on it.
-I believe it is a question of WHEN, not IF banks will adopt both the technology and currency of Ripple.
+I believe it is a question of WHEN, not IF banks will adopt both the technology and the currency of Ripple.